Square and Circle Club: Membership Support

-The Square and Circle Club is a tight knit group that values long-term relationships within its membership.
+The Square and Circle Club is a tight-knit group that values long-term relationships within its membership.
 This feeling of sisterhood is demonstrated by passage in the Square and Circle Club's 50th anniversary book describing the club as being:

-This feeling of camaraderie and sisterhood is enhanced by the club's function as a service organization that allows members to work together to achieve larger goal.
-As such, the club has been able to provide both a community driven purpose and social support for its members for close to a century.
+This feeling of camaraderie and sisterhood is enhanced by the club's function as a service organization that allows members to work together to achieve larger goals.
+As such, the club has been able to provide both a community-driven purpose and social support for its members for close to a century.

 In addition, the Square and Circle Club has served as a space for its members to explore Chinese and Asian American identity.
 Many early members have expressed the feeling of being a “bridge between the old and the new” and being “very comfortable in both [Chinese and American] cultures".
 The Square and Circle Club, which frequently engaged in both Chinese and American cultural activities, provided a space for members to express both facets of their identity without abandoning one for the other.

 Personal Development and Leadership Training

 The Square and Circle Club has taken pride in providing leadership training and opportunities for its membership.
 The club requires a high level of involvement from its members, with attendance required at many events and monthly meetings.
-Members have also been required to serve on the board of directors within five years of joining and to serve as officer or a committee at least once every five years after this initial period.
+Members have also been required to serve on the board of directors within five years of joining and to serve as an officer or on a committee at least once every five years after this initial period.
 This level of required engagement has made it so every member has been an active part of running the club with opportunities to lead projects and committees.
 In this way, all members are given the opportunity to learn both hard and soft leadership skills that range from creating complex budgets to negotiating between different factions working on a large project.
 One early club member has remarked that her membership in the Square and Circle Club allowed her to take on “’responsibilities which would not have been possible in [her] regular job’” that have “‘enabled [her] to take on responsibilities with confidence’”.
 These opportunities have been extended to younger women in the community through the club's Junior chapter, providing leadership training to interested girls at a younger age.